 When caring for patients with Ebola, PPE with full-body coverage is recommended.
 There should be NO exposed skin.
 Properly putting on (donning) and removing (doffing) PPE is just as critical to the protection of laboratory workers as selecting the correct PPE to wear upon entering the room of a hospitalized Ebola patient.
-The Centers for Disease Control and Prevention (CDC) emphasizes the importance of the following principles with regard to the correct donning and doffing of PPE:
+The CDC emphasizes the importance of the following principles with regard to the correct donning and doffing of PPE:

 - Training: Repeated and rigorous training must occur for all healthcare workers before entering the room to care for an Ebola patient.

 - Practice: Once trained, healthcare workers should practice donning/doffing procedures for all PPE recommended in the facility's protocols.